-We are an international group of researchers and artists who share a common concern with revising Arctic history.
+We are an international group of researchers and artists who share a common goal of revising Arctic history.

 Photo showing participants in Arctic Voices’s first workshop at the Riddu Riđđu Festvála, Gáivuotna (Kåfjord), Norway, 2019.